Importance of Incident Reporting

 While reporting an incident is hopefully an infrequent thing, these actions may be some of the most important an employee ever takes to ensure the continued well-being of their organization.

-The shared responsibility of incident reporting makes everyone in your company a vital part of the security posture.
+The shared responsibility and importance of incident reporting makes everyone in your company a vital part of the security posture.
 That means training about what comprises an incident and your organization’s response procedures should be part of any security awareness training initiative.

 Learn more about our incident reporting security awareness course designed to contribute to a more secure workforce.Learn More